 Mobile Forms

 Better mobile forms minimize user effort and increase conversion rates.
-Short, straightforward forms with large input fields make it easier for users to enter information, especially on the go.
-If you provide immediate visual feedback on input validation, it helps you prevent errors and improves form completion rates.
-This attention to detail in form design significantly enhances the user experience.
-It leads to higher engagement and success in registrations and checkouts.
+Short, straightforward forms that have large input fields make it easier for users to enter information, especially when they’re on the go.
+If you provide immediate visual feedback on input validation, it helps you prevent errors and improves form completion rates for users.
+This attention to detail in form design greatly enhances the user experience, and it leads to higher engagement and success in registrations and checkouts.

 Here’s how you can improve mobile forms:

-• Keep forms short.
-Ask only for necessary information.
+Keep forms short.
+Ask users only for necessary information.

 Help Section

-A well-designed help section empowers users to find solutions quickly without the need to leave the app.
-Familiar navigation icons, swipe gestures and collapsible menus make the help section accessible and easy to use.
-This provides immediate assistance and reduces the burden on customer support services.
-An easily accessible help section supports users and promotes trust and loyalty to the app.
+A well-designed help section empowers users to find solutions quickly without their needing to leave the app to look for assistance.
+Familiar navigation icons, swipe gestures and collapsible menus make the help section accessible and easy to use for users.
+This provides immediate assistance to users and so reduces the burden on customer support services.
+An easily accessible help section doesn’t just support users; it promotes trust and loyalty to the app, too.

 Here’s how you can improve the mobile help section: